jsinghw/kwitter-react/README.md

 ## Overview

+To change where server that's hosting the site you MUST got to src/redux/actionCreators/constants/index.js

 You will be working in teams to make a clone of a common [micro-blogging](https://en.wikipedia.org/wiki/Microblogging) platform.
 You will be given a back-end API for you to form your front-end application around.
 The API will include endpoints relating to authentication, users, messages, and likes.
 Your project must incorporate a majority of the endpoints given in the API.

 A portion of your grade will be based on your team-working ability.
 Please see this document for guidelines: